araval/Wikipedia-Category-Predictor/README.md

 ## Scalability

 #### Scraping
 The scraping process requires only a minor change in case we scrape large amounts of data, unless Wikipedia changes its design.
 I iterate through categories and store a list of url-s for articles and sub-categories.
 Wikipedia has a about five million articles, and storing the urls in a list will require about 5*10^6 * 90(bytes) / 10^6 = 450 MB.
 This is assuming each url is 50 characters long (~90 bytes in python).

 However, when I finally download articles, I download for each category and write to disk.
 If a category turns out to be very large, or have very long articles, then I will have to split the list of urls and output separate files.

+Furthermore, we might also want to parallelize scraping to save time, even if each category's data fits in memory.

 #### Modeling
 If suppose we were to use the entire Wikipedia corpus to have a category-predictor for new articles, then we will need to re-write this part of the code to use Spark with MLlib.
-Once this code is ready, it can easily be used on AWS after spinning up a spark-cluster with ~5 nodes, depending on time.
+Once this code is ready, it can easily be used on AWS after spinning up a spark-cluster with ~5-10 nodes, depending on time.

-## ~~Interesting~~ Some facts:
+## ~~Interesting~~ Some facts

 - Similar categories: I calculated the mean tf-idf vector for each category and calculated the cosine-similarity.
 The unsurprising results are tabulated below